-- 1) ASSESSMENT: We assess student problems with alcohol and other drugs, which may range from misuse to abuse to addiction. - 2) INTERVENTION: By working with friends, family, faculty and staff, we reach out to people in trouble and provide access to appropriate help. - 3) SHORT-TERM COUNSELING: As appropriate to the situation. - 4) REFERRAL/AFTER-CARE: Based on our assessment, we assist clients in finding specialized care. - 5) CAMPUS AWARENESS: We work with student organizations to coordinate projects to focus attention on the dangers of alcohol and drug abuse and the problems of dependency. - 6) SUPPORT GROUPS: Our office supports self-help groups and refers to a wide range of support groups in the community, as dictated by the needs of the individual.
-We support on-campus AA meetings and have regular contact with other 12-step groups. - 7) EDUCATION: Presentations are given about alcohol and other drugs, chemical dependency and substance abuse topics. - 8) TRAINING: Students, faculty and staff are trained in dealing with others who they believe may have a substance abuse or dependency problem. - 9) PEER EDUCATORS: SMU supports a peer education program in which students provide prevention education on campus and in the surrounding community.
+- 1) ASSESSMENT: We assess student problems with alcohol and other drugs, which may range from misuse to addiction. - 2) INTERVENTION: By working with friends, family, faculty and staff, we reach out to students in trouble and provide access to appropriate help. - 3) SHORT-TERM COUNSELING: As appropriate to the situation. - 4) REFERRAL/AFTER-CARE: Based on our assessment, we assist students in finding specialized care.

+- 5) CAMPUS AWARENESS: We work with student organizations to coordinate projects to focus attention on the dangers of alcohol and drug abuse and the problems of dependency. - 6) SUPPORT GROUPS: Our office supports self-help groups and refers students to a wide range of support groups in the community, as dictated by the needs of the individual.
+We support on-campus AA meetings and have regular contact with other 12-step groups. - EDUCATION: Presentations are given about alcohol and other drugs, chemical dependency and substance abuse topics.
+The Center utilizes social norms marketing to correct student misperceptions about alcohol use. - 8) TRAINING: Students, faculty and staff are trained to deal with others they believe may have a substance abuse or dependency problem. - 9) PEER EDUCATORS: SMU supports a peer education program in which students provide prevention education on campus and in the surrounding community.